better-internet/radworks-docs/docs/radicle.md

 ## How is Radicle different from GitHub?

-Collaborating on Radicle is a slightly different than collaborating on centralized code collaboration platforms like GitHub and GitLab.
+Collaborating on Radicle is slightly different than collaborating on centralized code collaboration platforms like GitHub and GitLab.

 1. The Radicle stack is open-source from top to bottom.
 There are no "closed" components.
 Every component of the Radicle stack is auditable, modifiable, and extendable.